-- In a small bowl mix 2 tablespoons of the milk with the cornstarch, set aside.
+- In a small bowl mix two tablespoons of the milk with the cornstarch and set aside.

 - Measure the cream cheese into a large bowl.

-- In a large saucepan (mixture will boil up) over medium high heat add remaining milk, cream, sugar and sea salt.
-Bring to a boil and boil for 4 minutes.
+- In a large saucepan over medium-high heat add the remaining milk, cream, sugar and sea salt.
+Bring it to a boil and let it boil for 4 minutes.

-- Remove from heat and add cornstarch mixture.
-Bring back to boil for 1 minute.
+- Remove the pot from the heat and add the cornstarch mixture.
+Bring it back to boil for 1 minute.

-- Remove from heat and gradually whisk into cream cheese.
-Whisk in white cake mix.
+- Remove the pot from the heat and gradually whisk the liquid into the cream cheese.
+Whisk in the white cake mix.

-- Cover and set aside on your counter for 1 hour to let flavours infuse.
+- Cover and set aside on your counter for 1 hour to let the flavours infuse.